Jeffchen54/KMP-Kemono-Downloader/README.md

 - Enjoy!

 Known bugs:
-- No DDOS guard countermeasures, leading to 404 errors (solution is to use a VPN for now and decrasign download rate)
+- No DDOS guard countermeasures, leading to 404 errors (solution is to use a VPN for now and decreasing download rate)
 - post_content.txt may contain garbage data at times

 Changelog 0.2: